 This course will be of interest to students who like to get their hands dirty!
 Learn basic clay procedures and techniques to create sculptures and vessels.
-This course will introduce students to clay as an art medium and is suitable for all levels.
+This course will introduce students to clay as an art medium and is suitable for beginner to intermediate levels.